UN Youth NSW Voice Competition

 Voice is a unique public speaking competition running throughout October that invites New South Wales high school students from Years 7-10 to solve real issues that affect our community, our country and our world.
 Whatever the issue may be, we want to hear you pitch your big ideas.
 Voice asks students to think outside the box and put their design thinking skills to the test in order to develop innovative and creative, yet feasible, solutions to real world problems.

-How Voice works in New South Wales
+How does Voice work in New South Wales?

 The competition is split into two parts — the Pitch and Question Time.

 This is the portion of the competition where participants deliver a prepared speech on one of the topics provided on the topic list.
 This speech will outline the participant’s original solution to the given world problem contained in the topic they have selected.
 Students may present new solutions to long-standing problems or new solutions to largely untouched issues.
 In this section the judging panel will be assessing the ability of participants ability to provide tangible and innovative solutions to the problem at hand, rather than just identifying their chosen issue in the abstract and delivering a call to action.

 Students will need to record a video of them delivering their speech and submit that to the Judging Panel in an mp4 file prior to the Video Submission Date (Tuesday 5 October 2021, 11:59PM AEST).
 All students will be emailed the link to the video submission platform prior to the Video Submission Date deadline.

 In this portion of the competition, participants will answer two impromptu (unseen) questions asked by the Judging Panel, lasting for approximately one minute each, on the solution they presented in The Pitch.